 Oklahoma Criminal Defense Lawyers - Aggressive, Compassionate, and Vested in You

 After you have been charged in Oklahoma with a criminal offense you have some serious life-altering decisions to make.
 You need a powerful, aggressive, and experienced trial law firm to fight for your rights.
-Compton Law is an aggressive trial law firm that only takes a few select Criminal Law cases per year.
+Compton Law is an aggressive trial law firm that only takes a few select criminal law cases per year.
 We don't look for quick plea-deal type cases.
 Rather, we look for cases in which we can invest a significant amount of our trial team's time and resources.
 Compton law is unique in that we take a team based approach to your defense.
-Our strategy sessions might consists of up to three lawyers and two legal secretaries.
+Our strategy sessions might consist of up to three lawyers.
 When your life and future is on the line, you need - you deserve - this team based approach.